mendiolamj/cg-cloud-foundations-wiki/Terraform-Lab.md

 ls

+vi main.tf # change the region to us-west-2

 terraform init

 terraform validate

 terraform apply
 ```

+Be sure to update the region in the main.tf file to us-west-2 as well.

 The terraform init command initializes a working directory containing configuration files and installs plugins for required providers.
 The plugin we need in this case is the AWS plugin.